 Delivering high quality care since 1972

 Allied Healthcare began life in 1972 as a one-branch home nursing service in Staffordshire.
-Since then, we’ve grown to become one of the nation’s biggest and most recognised care providers.
-Employing over 8000 people, we have more than 80 branches across England, Scotland and Wales plus a subsidiary in Ireland.
-Delivering the high-quality care that people deserve is very important to us.
+Since then, we’ve grown to become one of the nation’s biggest and most recognised care providers Delivering the high-quality care that people deserve is very important to us.
 The network of branches we’ve developed allows us to manage local teams of healthcare professionals, giving the benefit of a truly personal service.
 Learn more about our commitment to quality.
+In 2018, Allied Healthcare joined the HCRG (Health Care Resourcing Group) – a well-established diversified homecare and forensic medical provider and healthcare & education staffing business.

 Home care experts, chosen by commissioners